btcsuite/btcd/docs/configuring_tor.md

 # Configuring TOR

-btcd provides full support for anonymous networking via the [Tor Project](https://www.torproject.org/), including [client-only](#Client) and [hidden service](#HiddenService) configurations along with [stream isolation](#TorStreamIsolation).
-In addition, btcd supports a hybrid, [bridge mode](#Bridge) which is not anonymous, but allows it to operate as a bridge between regular nodes and hidden service nodes without routing the regular connections through Tor.
+lbcd provides full support for anonymous networking via the [Tor Project](https://www.torproject.org/), including [client-only](#Client) and [hidden service](#HiddenService) configurations along with [stream isolation](#TorStreamIsolation).
+In addition, lbcd supports a hybrid, [bridge mode](#Bridge) which is not anonymous, but allows it to operate as a bridge between regular nodes and hidden service nodes without routing the regular connections through Tor.